cindypan1999/cindypan1999.github.io/_posts/2025-05-03-my-radish-success-story.md

 I ate 4 radishes today.

-Pictured here is a citrus and radish salad constructed by Sam and I. Thinnly sliced radishes, avocado, and pistachos sit atop a bed of butter lettuce, radish greens, and mint.
+Pictured here is a citrus and radish salad constructed by Sam and I. Thinly sliced radishes, avocado, and pistachos sit atop a bed of butter lettuce, radish greens, and mint.

 <img src="/pictures/radish/may3.jpg" style="width:200px"/>